enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 * The native layer is where the important code is executed.
 Do not be distracted with the Dalvik bytecode.
 * My solutions are just a way to solve the challenge.
 Maybe there are better and clever solutions appearing soon.

 **Possibles solutions:**

 This challenge could be solved in many ways.
 First of all we need to know what the application does underneath.
-This performs a verification of the user input against a secret hidden within the application.
+The app performs a verification of the user input against a secret hidden within the application.
 Basically, by verifying the user input against a Java and native secret xored with each other.
 The verification is done at the native level after sending the Java secret data through the JNI bridge to the native library.
 Actually, the verification is a simple `strncmp` with the user input and the `xor` operation of the secrets.
 The pseudo-code of the verification is as follows: (names are given by me)
 ```c
 strncmp_with_xor(user_input_native, native_secret, java_xorkey) == 24;
 ```

-Therefore, we need to extract two secrets to determine the right user input that display the message of success.
+Therefore, we need to extract the two secrets to determine the right user input that display the message of success.
 The Java secret can be recovered very straightforward just by decompiling the APK.
-The native secret needs to be recovered by a reverse engineering the code though static analysis does not seem to be a good idea.
-Some kind of hooking or symbolic execution would be a clever idea instead of going for pure static reverse engineering.
+However, the native secret cannot be easily recovered and thus statically reverse engineering the code does not seem to be a smart idea.
+Some kind of hooking or symbolic execution would be a way clever idea instead of going for pure static reverse engineering.
 For extracting such secrets, my initial thoughts were performing:

 * static reverse engineering of the Dalvik and native code plus code emulation with `Unicorn`.
 * static reverse engineering of the Dalvik and native code plus symbolic execution by using `angr`.
 * static reverse engineering plus dynamic analysis by using `Frida`.
-* patching Smali code (Dalvik) and native code to NOP out all the security checks using `Radare2`.
+* patching Smali code (Dalvik) and native code to NOP out all the security checks by using `Radare2`.

 **My Solution:**